gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 after covering it up.
 For example the  <span style="background: rgb(80, 70, 200); color: white; padding: 0.25em">purple part</span>
 is actually the back of the 'F'.
 It gets drawn 2nd because it comes 2nd in our data.

 Triangles in WebGL have the concept of front facing and back facing.
-A front facing triangle has its vertices go in a clockwise direction.
-A back facing triangle has its vertices go in a counter clockwise direction
+By default a front facing triangle has its vertices go in a counter clockwise direction.
+A back facing triangle has its vertices go in a clockwise direction.

 <img src="resources/triangle-winding.svg" class="webgl_center" width="400" />